 In matters involving child custody, the Steele Law Firm will try to reach a mutually satisfactory agreement prior to going to trial.
 If we are unable to achieve a pre-trial settlement that meets your needs, we will vigorously and aggressively represent your interests at trial.

 As a preliminary matter in determining the best interest of the child, a court will often look at which parent has been the primary caregiver of the child.
-Specifically, the court may ask the following questions in determining who has been the primary caregiver of the child:
+Specifically, the court may ask the following questions in determining who the primary caregiver of the child has been:

 Who has the child lived with?